-So, what is the solution to textile cubicle curtains that are a heavy, labor-intensive process for consistent cleaning?
+So, what is the solution?

-- · Due to the associated labor-hours to maintain properly, improvements can include implementing curtain solutions to make the laundering process less labor intensive or even non-existent. - · For textiles, mandate a laundering schedule on a quarterly basis, except in cases of isolation patients where a terminal clean is required with an industrial or in-house laundry. - Remove textiles from the equation by utilizing a viable option of disposable product, allow leading edge to change out that is less labor intensive, and easy to remove/replace without a ladder.
+- Textile cubicle curtains are a heavy, labor-intensive process for consistent cleaning due to the associated man-hours to maintain properly. - Due to the associated labor-hours to maintain properly, improvements can include implementing curtain solutions to make the laundering process less labor intensive or even non-existent. - For textiles, mandate a laundering schedule on a quarterly basis, except in cases of isolation patients where a terminal clean is required with an industrial or in-house laundry. - Remove textiles from the equation by utilizing a viable option of disposable product, with snap panels allow leading edge change out, that is less labor intensive, and easy to remove/replace without a ladder.